Skip to main content

 App monitoring

-Azure Monitor Application Insights is an Application Performance Management (APM) solution designed for real-time monitoring and observability of your applications.
-Leveraging OpenTelemetry (OTel), it collects telemetry data from your applications and streams it to Azure Monitor.
-This enables you to evaluate application performance, monitor usage trends, pinpoint bottlenecks, and gain actionable insights into application behavior.
-With AKS, you can enable the AutoInstrumentation feature which allows you to collect telemetry for your applications without requiring any code changes.
+Azure Monitor Application Insights is an Application Performance Management (APM) solution for real-time monitoring of your applications.
+It uses OpenTelemetry (OTel) to collect telemetry data and stream it to Azure Monitor, helping you evaluate performance, pinpoint bottlenecks, and gain actionable insights.
+With AKS, the AutoInstrumentation feature collects telemetry without requiring any code changes.

 warning